 While harsh winters excuse us for wearing even the clunkiest of footwear, there’s no excuse in spring!

-Sneakers are the casual shoes of the season.
+Sneakers are the go-to casual shoes of the last few seasons.
 Plus, they are comfortable for commutes and can handle anything spring weather throws your way.

 Not only do you not need a big coat post-winter, but also, the puffy outerwear tends to take up a lot of precious space in your closet.
 Time to put them in storage!